gatsbyjs/gatsby/docs/docs/deploy-gatsby.md

 git add .
 git push -u origin master
 ```
 You can deploy sites on Gitlab Pages with or without a custom domain.
 If you choose to use the default setup (without a custom domain), or if you create a project site, you will need to setup your site with path prefixing.
-If adding acustom domain, you can skip the Path Prefix step, and remove `--prefix-paths` from the gitlab-ci.yml file.
+If adding a custom domain, you can skip the Path Prefix step, and remove `--prefix-paths` from the gitlab-ci.yml file.

 ### Path Prefix
 As the site will be hosted under yourname.gitlab.io/examplerepository/, you will need to configure Gatsby to use the Path Prefix plugin.